Curre & Llangib Howick

 Rhys Jenkins's 14-year-old Strong Weld put in a bold and brave display of front running when landing the men's open race by three lengths from the French-bred Dreaux.
 Trained by Nicky Sheppard,Strong Weld clocked 5m 56s the same time as Chesnut Annie Took in winning the ladies' open.

-soon had her five rivals trailing in her wake and coming home a distance ahead of
+five rivals trailing in her wake and coming home a distance ahead

 Keith Pritchard's Chandlers Cross, ridden by Ogmore's Nick Williams, made nearly all to land the Confined by three-and-a-half lengths from the favourite City Affair (Tom David).The pair had jumped the second last fence together but Chandlers Cross, who was winning for the fourth time for his owner, proved the stronger.